Numerical Conformal bootstrap with Analytic Functionals and Outer Approximation: Acknowledgement

 \section{Acknowledgement}

-We are grateful for discussions with Ant\'{o}nio Antunes, Connor Behan, Rajeev Erramilli, Yinchen He, Apratim Kaviraj, Wenliang Li, Dalimil Maz\'{a}\v{c}, Jiaxin Qiao, Junchen Rong, Slava Rychkov, Ning Su, Pedro Vieira, Yuan Xin and especially Miguel Paulos.
+We are grateful for discussions with Ant\'{o}nio Antunes, Connor Behan, Minjae Cho, Rajeev Erramilli, Yinchen He, Apratim Kaviraj, Wenliang Li, Dalimil Maz\'{a}\v{c}, Jiaxin Qiao, Junchen Rong, Miguel Paulos, Slava Rychkov, Ning Su, Pedro Vieira, and Yuan Xin.
 KG is thankful to Miguel Paulos for various suggestions and collaboration on related topics.
 Z. Zheng thanks the organizers of bootstrap 2023 meeting in ICTP-SAIFR, S\~{a}o Paulo and PiTP 2023 in the IAS, Princeton for providing a very stimulating environment while this work was being completed and presented.
 KG is supported by ANR Tremplin-ERC project FunBooTS.